zivavu/tinyGems/src/features/shared/markdown/terms-of-use.md

 - Use the Services in a manner inconsistent with any applicable laws or regulations.
 - Engage in unauthorized framing of or linking to the Services.
 - Upload or transmit (or attempt to upload or to transmit) viruses, Trojan horses, or other material, including excessive use of capital letters and spamming (continuous posting of repetitive text), that interferes with any party's uninterrupted use and enjoyment of the Services or modifies, impairs, disrupts, alters, or interferes with the use, features, functions, operation, or maintenance of the Services.
-- Engage in any automated use of the system, such as using scripts to send comments or messages, or using any data mining, robots, or similar data gathering and extraction tools.
 - Delete the copyright or other proprietary rights notice from any Content.
 - Attempt to impersonate another user or person or use the username of another user.
 - Upload or transmit (or attempt to upload or to transmit) any material that acts as a passive or active information collection or transmission mechanism, including without limitation, clear graphics interchange formats ("gifs"), 1×1 pixels, web bugs, cookies, or other similar devices (sometimes referred to as "spyware" or "passive collection mechanisms" or "pcms").